voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             <label_uuid2>.json
             ...

-Labels are stored in one or more JSON files and can follow a variety of formats.
-In general following the format:
+As for the actual structure of the labels files themselves, labels are stored in one or more JSON files and can follow a variety of formats.
+In general following this format:

 .. code-block:: text